cjdbarlow/Part-One/definitions.md

 Blood from the IVC, SVC and coronary sinus, which has been mixed by the pumping action of the RV and is typically sampled from the pulmonary artery.

 * **Mole**
-Amount of a substance which contains as many representative particules as there are atoms in 12g of carbon-12.
+Amount of a substance which contains as many representative particles as there are atoms in 12g of carbon-12.

 * **Molality**
 Number of moles of solute per kg of solvent.